TheCodeWan/Ultimate-Tic-Tac-Toe-Bot/README.md

 | **Ctrl+U** | Download the latest bot script from GitHub |
 | **Ctrl+B** | Undo your last move **and** the bot’s reply |
 | **Ctrl+Q** | Quit |

-There are no typed commands like `quit` or `update` — use the shortcuts.

 Run the bot in a normal terminal (Terminal.app, iTerm, Windows Terminal, etc.).
 Some apps that wrap the terminal may steal Ctrl keys.